 DAY 5 KAKHETI, GEORGIA

-You can hire a car or take a bus to Georgia from Qabala.
-Your first touch point in Georgia, 4.5 hours away from Qabala, Kakheti is the wine region of Georgia.
+You can hire a car or take a bus to Georgia from Gabala.
+4.5 hours away from Gabala, Kakheti, the wine region is your first touch point in Georgia.
 Wine is an integral part of your vacation in Georgia, so why not enjoy it at a vineyard?

 DAY 6 TBILISI

 After a relaxing day at the vineyards, time to head into the hustle & bustle of the capital city of Tbilisi.
 Just a 1.5 hour drive from Kakheti, you can either take a bus or cab.
 Once in Tbilisi, enjoy a walk along the Freedom Square area, exploring the various wine bars, restaurants, stores and cafe’s.
-Also check out the various tour options to Kazbegi at the tour companies operating near Freedom Square.
+Also do check out the tour companies operating near Freedom Square for day trips within Georgia.

 - Rustaveli Avenue